2022 FedEx Cup Playoffs: Tour Championship

 The Tour Championship was played August 25–28.
 30 golfers qualified for the tournament.
 Will Zalatoris did not play due to a back injury, reducing the field to 29.
 There was no second-round cut.

 Players were allocated a starting score relative to par based on their position in the standings after the BMW Championship.
 The points leader started the tournament at 10 under par, number two at 8 under par, number three at 7 under par, number four at 6 under par and number five at 5 under par.
 Players ranked 6 to 10 started at 4 under par, 11 to 15 at 3 under par, 16 to 20 at 2 under par, 21 to 25 at 1 under par and 26 to 30 start at even par.
 The winner of the Tour Championship wins the FedEx Cup.
 For the purposes of the Official World Golf Ranking, points are awarded based on aggregate scores (total strokes taken, ignoring any starting scores).

-Rory McIlroy won by one stoke over Im Sung-jae and Scottie Scheffler.
+Rory McIlroy won by one stroke over Im Sung-jae and Scottie Scheffler.
 He also had the best 72-hole aggregate score of 263.
 It was his third Tour Championship win and third FedEx Cup win.